synlogic/EAC-Image-Swapper/README.md

 3) Open config.ini in a text editor and place the path of your photos directory.
 EX: photos = C:\Users\user\Pictures\VRChat
 4) In steam again right click VRChat and go to properties.
 In the launch options box insert "run.bat %COMMAND%" before any launch options
 5) Run VRChat and enjoy seeing your screenshots or skebs or whatever else on your EAC screen!

+# Extra info
+In the run.bat you can adjust the timeout as needed or remove it completely.
+The image it chooses can be an image within a folder in the root folder.
+EX: VRCHAT/2022-07/image.png